zephyrproject-rtos/zephyr/samples/drivers/led_lp50xx/README.rst

 Building and Running
 ********************

-This sample can be built and executed on boards with an I2C LP5030/6 LED driver connected.
-A node matching the "ti,lp503x" binding should be defined in the board DTS files.
+This sample can be built and executed on boards with an I2C LP5009, LP5012, LP5018, LP5024, LP5030 or LP5036 LED driver connected.
+A node matching the the device type binding should be defined in the board DTS files.

 As an example this sample provides a DTS overlay for the :ref:`lpcxpresso11u68` board (:file:`boards/lpcxpresso11u68.overlay`).
 It assumes that a I2C LP5030